-Livestock production systems need to change through adoption of possible strategies to reduce vulnerability to climate change.
-Livestock production systems vary widely between different parts of the world and differ substantially in their use of the environment hence the extent of their response to climate change may also differ.
-The livestock production system will be influenced by the location specific climate induced factors such as regime of rainfall and temperatures.
-Climate change is set to worsen the environmental conditions faced by livestock producers if adaptive measures are not put in place.
-Decline in livestock production will be attributed to cumulative causation of climatic variability.
-Biophysical factors that perpetuate environmental stress will have implications for the long term sustainability of livestock production systems.
-Research prioritisation should be guided by demands from livestock farmers to curb the negative effects of climate change on production.
-From climate change centred viewpoint, it is now apparent that there are several adaptation options by which livestock production can survive the negative effects of climate change.
-These will include choice of adapted livestock species to promote production and appropriate climate change research which are location specific.
-In future any proposed research on livestock production should consider testing in stressful environment, these calls for simulation studies which will limit loss of adaptive traits in indigenous livestock through selection under improved management production systems.
-There is need for an integrated approach to assess the impact and develop adaptive measures to curb the effects of climate change on livestock production.
-Evaluation of factors that influence livestock farmers to adopt new adaptive technologies to climate change is imperative.
-Demand for livestock products are projected to increase in Zimbabwe due to urbanization and prospects for meeting this demand are highly unlikely, unless serious investment is done to create knowledge on how to deal with the vagaries of climate change.
+In the literature, its acknowledged that production systems vary widely between different agro-ecological regions of Africa and vary substantially on their impact on the environment hence the extent of their response to climate change may also differ.
+Livestock and crop production systems will be influenced by the location specific climate induced factors such as regime of rainfall and temperatures.
+Climate change is set to worsen the environmental conditions faced by both livestock and crop producers if adaptive measures are not put in place hence their bearing on food security.
+Decline in productivity of livestock and crop production will be attributed to cumulative causation of climatic variability.
+Biophysical factors that perpetuate environmental stress will have implications for the long term sustainability of livestock and crop production systems.
+Research prioritisation should be guided by demands from livestock and crop farmers to curb the negative effects of climate change to sustain animal and crop production to enhance food security.
+From climate change centred viewpoint, it is now apparent that there are several adaptation options by which livestock and crop production can survive the negative effects of climate change.
+These will include choice of adapted livestock and crop species to enhance productivity and appropriate climate change research which are location specific.
+In future any proposed research on livestock and crop in Africa should consider testing in stressful environment, this calls for simulation studies which will limit loss of adaptive traits in native livestock and crop genetic resources, through selection under improved management production systems.
+There is need for an integrated approach to assess the impact and develop adaptive measures to curb the effects of climate change on livestock and crop production.
+Evaluation of factors that influence livestock and crop producers to adopt new adaptive technologies to climate change is imperative.
+Demand for livestock and crop products are projected to increase on the continent due to urbanization and prospects for meeting this demand are highly unlikely, unless serious investment is done to create knowledge on how to deal with the vagaries of climate change.
 The large scale genotyping of domesticated animal species globally without taking into account the impacts of climate change is likely to result only in wasteful expenditure without real improvements.
-Dismal performance of programs involving substitution of exotic for indigenous have stimulated a recent reorientation of livestock production in tropical countries to utilize local animal genetic resources and success in some livestock production programs involving the use of local breeds has been encouraging.
-National programs on climate change are highly variable between countries and in most developing countries suffer inconsistence political support and thus funding, as well as differing scientific capacity.
-The international community should assist to raise the profile of climate change research in developing countries through extensive networking.
+Dismal performance of programs involving substitution of exotic for local animals have stimulated a recent reorientation of livestock production in African countries to utilize local animal genetic resources and success in some livestock production programs involving the use of local breeds has been encouraging.
+National programs on climate change are highly variable between countries and in most African countries suffer inconsistence political support and thus funding, as well as differing scientific capacity.
+The international community should assist to raise the profile of climate change research on the continent through extensive networking.
 Develop a smooth relationship between the investigation and publication of results on climate change and their integration into international data base for individual countries to use when necessary.